 Winter (December - February): Winter in Nashville is generally mild, with occasional cold snaps and temperatures ranging from the mid-30s to the mid-50s (°F).
 Snow and ice are rare but not unheard of, so it's always a good idea to check the weather forecast before heading out.

 With so many people moving to the area, that means more cars on the roads.
 Traffic jams are common, especially during rush hour.
 That said, getting around town is easy, especially when you know the most prominent roadways and traffic patterns.

 Starting and ending the work day early is one way to avoid the worst of rush hour traffic.
 Often, it takes only a minor adjustment to shave minutes off a commute.
 By starting at 7:00 in the morning and ending at 4:00, many people avoid the worst of the traffic.
 People can also adjust their work hours to start late and end late.

-HOV stands for high-occupancy vehicle.
-HOV lanes are generally far less congested and people who use these lanes are usually able to pass through traffic with more ease.
+HOV lanes are generally far less congested, and people who use these lanes can usually pass through traffic more easily.
 HOV lanes are found on major highways and interstates.
 HOV lane hours are only active from 7 a.m. to 9 a.m. and 4 p.m. to 6 p.m.
 At other times of the day, these lanes are used as standard lanes.

-Parking in downtown Nashville usually costs money.
+Parking in Downtown Nashville usually costs money.
 Metered parking and paid parking facilities are available around the city.
 Some free parking is available around downtown, but finding it can be difficult and most free parking is not in a convenient location for the events and businesses downtown.
 People who drive in Nashville's downtown should be prepared to pay.
 Costs can be affordable on ordinary days but may spike when big events are taking place.
-In the outer areas, away from downtown, parking frees up a bit.
+Parking frees up a bit in the outer areas, away from downtown.